Policies and Procedures: Student Workers

 E. Paid Leave

 Student employees do not receive paid leave for holidays, jury duty, or vacation.
 Student employees are eligible for sick leave and accrue one hour of sick leave for every 30 hours worked.
-However, student employees receiving work study do not accrue sick leave, as the work study fund does not allow for earned sick leave.
-This only applies when work hours are reported under work study or hours are paid through work study.
+However, student employees receiving Federal Work-Study do not accrue sick leave, as the Federal Work-Study fund does not allow for earned sick leave.
+This only applies when work hours are reported under Federal Work-Study or hours are paid through Federal Work-Study.
 Graduate Employees accrue sick leave pursuant to their collective bargaining agreement.

 F. Premium Pay